Photo by Cale Green

 The oil tax floor increase replaced a different provision that legislators removed after industry objected.
 The original approach would have separated gas lease expenditures from oil lease expenditures so the gas project's deductions would not reduce oil tax collections.

-Industry representatives objected to the separation provision during hearings.
-They called it too complicated and risky for the investment climate.
-The legislature removed that provision, then added the oil tax floor increase as an alternative revenue offset.
+Industry representatives called that provision too complicated and risky for the investment climate.
+The legislature removed it, then added the oil tax floor increase as an alternative revenue offset.

 The tax rate proposals for the pipeline itself vary widely.
-Governor Dunleavy proposed a six-cent-per-thousand-cubic-feet tax rate, about 90 percent below the existing 20-mill property tax.
+Governor Dunleavy proposed a six-cent-per-thousand-cubic-feet tax rate.
 The House version sits at 20 cents.
 The Senate version is at 55 cents.

 Related Coverage